IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 If you select `ParaView <https://www.paraview.org/>`_ .vtu format you can decide between pseudo-binary and ascii format.

 .. tip::
-   Binary .vtu format occupies much less space that ascii format and it is faster to load by `ParaView <https://www.paraview.org/>`_.
+   Binary .vtu format occupies much less space than ASCII format and it is faster to load by `ParaView <https://www.paraview.org/>`_.

 *Response points selection*

 By default **WaveProSHM** saves responses at all points defined in `GMSH <https://gmsh.info/>`_ which have given *PhysicalNames*.
-You can refine selection by unticking boxes in the third column of the table.
+You can refine the selection by unticking boxes in the third column of the table.

 *Run calculations*

-When all parameters are defined, computations can be initiated by pushing ``Run`` button.
+When all parameters are defined, computations can be initiated by pushing the ``Run`` button.
-Optionally, you can select sensor at which signal preview will be displayed as computation progresses.
+Optionally, you can select a sensor at which a signal preview will be displayed as the computation progresses.

-Computation will start and dialog box containing progress bar will appear.
+Computation will start and a dialogue box containing a progress bar will appear.
 The main **WaveProSHM** window will be greyed out, however preview window for the selected sensor response will be regularly updated - see screenshot below.

 .. image:: screenshots/wave_pro_shm_screenshot_processing_2.png